For Stillness

 Final Product

-A purposeful act of resistance against the commodification of attention.
+A purposeful act of reflection despite the commodification of attention.

 The book is divided into four chapters of different topics: “The Rewiring of Our Brains” on dopamine, “The Universal Experience” as a short fictional story based on the user interviews, “The Architecture of Distraction” on attention and the algorithm, and “Intentional Interaction” as a brief history of interaction with a call to action to make active choices.